coryhelco/Network-Studies/Cisco/Routing Protocols/EIGRP/Named_EIGRP.md

   - Uses address-families to distinguish v4 and v6
 - Newer Features aren't supported in classic mode
   - E.g. Wide Metrics, IPv6 VRF Lite, etc.
+  - If **show ip eigrp topology [address/32] shows total delay in picoseconds then wide metric is being used
+    - RIB metric would be installed in routing table and not the feasible distance (it's automatic for named process)

 - Configuration